Understanding the Chukchi Understanding the Chukchi

 Maciej Cuske: I don’t know where I get it from, but I’ve always been fascinated by Russia.
 Not the polished Russia, Moscow or Saint Petersburg, but rather those regions and places that still remain unexplored and undiscovered.
 I appreciate the Russian borderlands, margins and frontiers that allow me to see this great country from the sidelines, a non-obvious position from which one can often see better.
 I managed to fulfil my dream of such a journey several times, but still, whenever I have the opportunity, I venture deeper into this weird, enigmatic land – I look for abandoned areas that travel agents tend to ignore.

 When it comes to Chukotka, it all started with a few images.
 One day, about a decade ago, I found photos of a small, rural settlement at the edge of the sea.
 I saw extreme hardship; people living below the poverty line in wooden houses covered in snow, in 30 degrees sub-zero temperatures.
 These scenes tormented and haunted me.
 I wondered what might make people decide to live there?
 What does one do in a place like that?
 What does your average day look like there?
-But
+But what impressed me the most was a photo of men separating flesh from a huge whale’s body at an empty, cold seashore.
+There was something symbolic about this that really set me off.

 Information

-You’ve reached your free article’s limit this month.
+Breaking news!
+This is the first of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
-If you have an active subscription, please log in.

 Subscribe